 available direct from the artist via

-ADVANCED (French Import hi-res vinyl, autographed $25 plus shipping)
+ADVANCED (French Import hi-res vinyl, autographed $825 plus shipping) OUT OF STOCK!

 gif by -max-